-Bushfires Are Predicted To Be Worse Than Ever
+Why Bushfires Are Predicted To Get Worse Than Ever

+Why Bushfires Are Predicted To Get Worse.
 Bushfires are being fuelled by drought.
 The humidity levels drop which causes the understorey to dry creating more fuel.
 Native Australian gum trees start to drop leaves attempting to survive the lack of water.
+This is partly why bushfires are predicted to get worse.

 Lightning strikes provide the spark for many bushfires.
 Sadly, many get started on purpose by idiots.
 Australian bushfires can get out of control fast.